How Long Will My Car Accident Case Take?

 They also use the tactic of slowing down the case in the hope of encouraging the victim to take a smaller settlement offer just to get it over with.

-Once the insurance company has concluded thier investigation, they will decide on what they think is a fair offer and try to settle out of court.
+Once the insurance company has concluded their investigation, they will decide on what they think is a fair offer and try to settle out of court.

 The Length of Time it Takes for the Victim to Recover

-When someone is injured in a car accident and wants to recieve compensation for their injuries, the parties must be able to determine the total cost due to the injuries.
+When someone is injured in a car accident and wants to receive compensation for their injuries, the parties must be able to determine the total cost due to the injuries.